logo

 Next year, Droppa will celebrate a new milestone: playing Hard Rock Hell in Great Yarmouth in November, something he is very excited about: ‘Originally, we got in contact with Hard Rock Hell to do a collaboration with them, a DJ party event.
 Sadly, that never ended up going ahead because of PA issues; things go wrong, it happens.
 But thankfully, when we were organising this, the man who runs Hard Rock Hell, John Ellis, who is an absolutely a lovely man, said: “By the way, Hard Rock Hell 2025, you guys are booked for it.”
 It was purely through that contact, who is honestly such a legend, that we happened to get a slot!’

 I tell him that it’s a great crowd at the festival and that his song ‘Run Them Down’ would be perfect for it: ‘It’s a running joke between me and my bandmates that it’s like an AC/DC song written on crack because the entire song, I think, uses every single note in the chromatic scale at some point!
-It was deliberately written to be a pain in the ass to everybody involved (laughs) and it is probably the hardest guitar solo I’ve ever written.’
+It was deliberately written to be a pain in the arse to everybody involved (laughs) and it is probably the hardest guitar solo I’ve ever written.’

 Droppa says it’s hard to hear in the recording itself unless you’re using proper headphones, but the entire solo is actually double-tracked: ‘In the studio, we properly mess around with it, so the first half of it is one single track, then the harmony bit kicks in, which is two guitars, and then the last bit is panned left and right with two different guitars playing exactly the same lead line, which is one of those moments where we were just like: “We might as well have a bit of fun with it, why not?!”
 It’s also thanks to the amazing work of Ryan Bailey at On Track Audio.
 The whole thing is deliberately written to be this massive build into this absolutely stomping riff, which I hope it achieves, or at least I think it does.’